Film/Television Production

 Credits 3

 This class is a hands-on introductory production course that builds skills and applies the knowledge of video production in a class project.
-The student is expected to demonstrate proficiency with the operation of audio and video equipment, grammar of the visual medium, and proper procedures of production.
+Students are expected to demonstrate proficiency with the operation of audio and video equipment, grammar of the visual medium, and proper procedures of production.
 (Previously CO 146).
-Laboratory and lab fee are required.

 FT 300: Introduction to Video Editing